eco-evo-genomics/.github/profile/README.md

 - Unraveling the fast evolution of genome structure and gene regulation.
 - Understanding the interplay of developmental plasticity and genetic adaptation.

-We work intensively with beetles (_Pogonus chalceus_) and ​​​​​​water fleas (_Daphnia magna_) but honestly, we're game for studying any critter that crosses our path!
+We work intensively with beetles (_Pogonus chalceus_) and ​​​​​​water fleas (_Daphnia magna_) but honestly, we're game for studying any critter that crosses our path.
 Join us on this genomic adventure as we explore how life adapts and evolves!

 <!--